 - Once the dough has risen, divide it into 12 pieces.
 Roll each piece into a 5 or 6-inch rope.
 Tie each rope in a knot and place on floured surface and let rest a few minutes.

 - Bring the 8 cups of water to a boil in a large shallow saucepan then add the baking powder.
 Place the pretzels (3 at a time), knot side down, in the boiling water for 30-45 seconds.
 Remove them with a slotted spoon and place on baking tray, knot side up.
-Sprinkle each knot with course sea salt.
+Sprinkle each knot with coarse sea salt.